“Her drafting is fantastic and she turns papers around very quickly.”

 - Katherine carries out work for the Caravana UK Lawyers Group, an NGO which tackles abuse experienced by lawyers and human rights defenders in Colombia.
 In the summer of 2016 she was selected by the Caravana to participate in its 2016 fact-finding mission to Colombia.
 The Caravana’s report of this visit, entitled “The search for peace with justice and human rights in Colombia” is available here.

-- Katherine is currently instructed by the Global Legal Alliance Network (“GLAN”) in respect of a potential claim concerning the international crime of pillage.
+- Katherine recently advised the Global Legal Alliance Network (“GLAN”) in respect of a potential claim concerning the international crime of pillage.